 Emergency contraception (EC)

-It should be clear that it is an emergency contraceptive method and should be used as a usual contraception under no circumstances.
-Besides, it does not protect against STDs.
+It is important to note that it is an emergency method and should not be used on a regular basis.
+In addition, the morning-after pill does not protect against the transmission of STDs.

 FAQs from users